Geo52/Calendar-Tracker-Extension/README.md

 # Calendar-Tracker-Extension
-Tracks time spent on a specific calendar for google calend
+Tracks time spent on a specific calendar for google calendar.

+working on a function here